sm3232/tutoring/README.md

-# tutoring
-I tutor programming on the side
+I tutor programming on the side, this is the repo for that